JackLawhorn/Heavens-Above-Gardens-Below/Posts/Warlock.md

 ---

-"Warlock" comes from an [[Organic Magics of the Elven Legion#The Elven Tongue|Old Elven]] word meaning "pact breaker", and is used to refer to those who have broken the terms of primarily [[iconic pacts]].
+"Warlock" comes from an [[Elven tongue|Old Elven]] word meaning "pact breaker", and is used to refer to those who have broken the terms of primarily [[iconic pacts]].

 ## Mechanics of broken pacts